-- Per capita claims costs were updated based on recent experience of Commission retirees and the healthcare trend was updated. - Assumed health plan elections for members attaining age 65 were modified from 2/3 electing Signature 65 and 1/3 electing Freedom Blue (without Rx) to 60% electing Signature 65 and 40% electing Freedom Blue (without Rx). - The assumed percentage of eligible female members covering a spouse decreased from 50% to 40%.
+- Assumed health plan elections for members attaining age 65 were modified from 2/3rd electing Signature 65 and 1/3rd electing Freedom Blue (without Rx) to 60% electing Signature 65 and 40% electing Freedom Blue (without Rx). - \bullet The assumed percentage of eligible female members covering a spouse decreased from 50% to 40%.